 Serving Binary Resources using the RESTful API

-The Binary resources behaves slightly differently to all other resources on the RESTful API. specifically, when a read request is made for the binary resource that doesn't explicitly specify the FHIR content types "application/xml+fhir" or "application/json+fhir", then the content should be returned using the content type stated in the resource. e.g. if the content type in the resource is "application/pdf", then the content should be returned as a PDF directly.
+Binary resources behave slightly differently to all other resources on the RESTful API.
+Specifically, when a read request is made for the binary resource that doesn't explicitly specify the FHIR content types "application/xml+fhir" or "application/json+fhir", then the content should be returned using the content type stated in the resource. e.g. if the content type in the resource is "application/pdf", then the content should be returned as a PDF directly.

 Note that due to the way the web infrastructure works, it is not possible to make blanket rules about the relationship between the "Accept" field in the http request, and the return type, which is why there is no hard rule about this.
 However the intent is that unless specifically requested, the FHIR XML/JSON representation is not returned.